Case study: Norfolk and Suffolk Recovery College

 Anastacia and Szara worked together to plan and design the course, based on the New Economics Foundation's Five ways to wellbeing principles:

-The course centred on activities that enabled participants to create their own wellbeing notebook or diary, using artistic techniques such as marbling.
+The course activities allowed participants to create their own wellbeing notebook or diary, using artistic techniques such as marbling.

 As well as having a completely equal role in the planning and design of the course, Anastacia and Szara always deliver sessions together.

-Taking this co-productive approach made the course much more accessible to service users than if it were provided just by health care professionals, or if it were solely a user-run group.
+The co-productive approach made the course much more accessible to service users than if it were provided just by healthcare professionals, or solely a user-run group.